Explicit rates of approximation in the CLT for quadratic forms: From probability to number theory

 Note that this lemma will be proved for general $\mathcal S$, but in this paper we need $\mathcal S=\mathcal S_o$ only.
-Moreover, a more careful estimation of binomial probabilities could allow us to replace $c_\g (s)\, (p\4 N)^{-\g}$ in \eqref{eq7.1qq}, \eqref{eq7.1} and \eqref{equ7.1} by $c (s)\,\exp\bgl\{ -c\4p\4 N\bgr\}$ (see e.g. Nagaev and Chebotarev (2005)).
+Moreover, a more careful estimation of binomial probabilities could allow us to replace $c_\g(s) (p N)^{-\g }$ in \eqref{eq71qq}, \eqref{eq71} and \eqref{equ71} by $c (s) \exp\{ -cp N \}$; see, for example, \citet{NagChe05}.
 However, we do not need to use this improvement.